oracle-livelabs/oci/opensearch-objectstorage/visual_builder/visual_builder.md

 ## Task 1: Import the project

 First, lets go in Visual Builder.
-Go back to the homepage of Oracle Integration Cloud and choose Visual Builder
+Go back to the homepage of Oracle Integration Cloud and choose Visual Builder.

 ![Visual Builder link](images/opensearch-vb-link-oic.png)